 VIncent slowly opens his eyes again and sees the Raprynni holding Muscle’s punching hand, stopping it mere inches from Vincent’s chest.
 Muscle’s let’s out a cry of pain as the Raprynni crushes his hand.
 Vincent closes his eyes again, barely holding on to consciousness as he ragdolls to the floor from Tall and Skinny letting go.
 He can hear what sounds like a fight but without opening his eyes, he doesn’t know for sure if the Raprynni is winning or not.
 He tries to open his eyes again but feels too exhausted to lift his eyelids.
 It suddenly goes quiet, and he can hear heavy footsteps coming his way.

 “Hey,” the Raprynni starts quietly, lightly shaking Vincent.
 “Are you ok?”

 Vincent lets out a very shaky breath and slowly opens his eyes.
 The Raprynni’s brow is knit in worry inches from Vincent’s face.
 After staring for what feels like a minute, Vincent’s eyes slowly close, too tired to stay open any longer.

 “It’s ok,” the Raprynni whispers as he lightly picks up Vincent, cradling him like a baby.
 “You’re ok.
 I’m going to bring you to my clan, Mother Kylen will heal you.”

 Vincent feels his body moving forward, the Raprynni continuing to whisper reassurance and holding Vincent close.
 Vincent doesn’t protest or fight the Raprynni as they move, feeling too exhausted and would be clearly outmatched.
 Feeling he has no other options, he lets his mind slip into unconsciousness.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kylar W.Write a Review